Chad-Mowbray/DockerIntro/README.md

 Once you can get the JSON, move on to part II

-### Part II
+#### Part II
 Let's try and use the information we get from our docker container.

-(Do you notice any problems with the dataset you are using?  -- yellow )
+You will need to wite another server that makes an API call to your Dockerized color server.

+A user should be able to visit your page, and somehow choose a color (entering text, clicking a button, selecting from a dropdown...).
+When the user chooses a color, the page should somehow display that color (change background color, change text color...).

+Your color will be based on the information you get from the color server's JSON (you can use the hex or rgba values).